EnyanDai/FairGNN/README.md

   number={6},
   year={2012}
 ```
+2. NBA is stored in [`dataset\NBA`](https://github.com/EnyanDai/FairGNN/tree/main/dataset/NBA) as `nba.xxx`
-NBA is collected with through the Twitter social network and the players' information on [Kaggle](https://www.kaggle.com/noahgift/social-power-nba)
+It is collected with through the Twitter social network and the players' information on [Kaggle](https://www.kaggle.com/noahgift/social-power-nba)
 ## Reproduce the results
 All the hyper-parameters settings are included in [`src\scripts`](https://github.com/EnyanDai/FariGNN/tree/main/src/scripts) folder.